ML4GW/gwak2/README.md

 $ cd quickstart
 $ make
 ```

-- if you see this error
+If you see this error, it is already known in [issue#7](https://github.com/ML4GW/quickstart/issues/7)
 ```
 Verifying checksum...
 Done.
 Preparing to install helm into /you/path/miniconda3-tmp/bin/